overflow-gitch/Self-Hosted-Infrastructure/docs/architecture.md

 The architecture follows a relatively simple progression:

-**Hardware → Infrastructure → Network / Storage → Virtualization → Runtime → Applications**
+**Hardware → Infrastructure → Network / Storage → Runtime → Applications**

 Each layer provides the foundation for the layer above it while remaining as independent as practical.